 Now is the time to make decisions for fungicide management of gray leaf spot

-Most of the earliest-planted corn fields in Kansas are now, or soon will be, at the critical juncture for making fungicide application decisions for gray leaf spot management.
-The rest will follow in the next few weeks.
+Most corn fields in Kansas are now, or soon will be at the critical juncture for making fungicide application decisions for gray leaf spot management.
 Years of fungicide application research clearly demonstrates that the single best time to apply a fungicide to corn for gray leaf spot control is from VT to R1.

 University fungicide trials also reveal that final disease severity plays a critical role in the magnitude and consistency of yield response to a foliar fungicide application.
 The tricky part is being able to predict before the VT to R1 stages what the disease pressure will be several weeks later.
-To make such a prediction, you need to consider “disease risk factors” and to scout for disease.
+To make such a prediction, one needs to consider “disease risk factors” and to scout for disease.